adriennedao/flash-cards/README.md

 - Information is displayed on the front of the card and picture on the back.
 - Random quiz at the bottom by clicking the button.

-Technologies Used:
+## Technologies Used:

 - The app was built using HTML, CSS, JavaScript, Bootstrap

+## Future Improvement:

- Future Improvement: Add more features and functionality.
+- Add more features and functionality.

+- CSS